tom-sapletta-com/awesome-jokes/README.md

 Lekarz patrzy na niego ze zrozumieniem i mówi:
 - Proponuję zastrzyk zależności, ale uprzedzam – może wywołać kilka niespodziewanych bugów i konieczność restartu!
 ---

+### W Restauracji

+---
+PL:
+Architekt wchodzi do restauracji.
+Kelner: Witamy!
+Co chciałby pan zamówić?
+Architekt: Poproszę modułowy, skalowalny posiłek z luźno połączonymi składnikami.
+Kelner: To może ... hamburger?

+---
+EN:
+An architect walks into a restaurant.
+Waiter: Welcome!
+What would you like to order?
+Architect: I'd like a modular, scalable meal with loosely coupled ingredients, please.
+Waiter: Uh... how about a burger?"
+---